Kaslo and Slocan Railway: Operation

 In November 1895, the first ore was carried.
 The next month, disputes with the N&S, a Canadian Pacific Railway (CP) subsidiary, led to violent confrontations.
 Initially offering lower rates than the N&S, the K&S carried over 80 per cent of Slocan ore, but the proximity of track to the mines determined the carrier in most instances.
 Agreeing to avoid rate wars, a tenuous truce existed.

 In the absence of snow sheds, avalanches closed the line for days.
 The route incurred the highest expense per train mile in Canada.
-The K&S received a rotary snowplow in February 1897, and the Lucky Jim snowshed was erected in late 1899.
+The K&S bought the Rio Grande Southern Railroad (RGS) rotary snowplow #1 in February 1897, and the Lucky Jim snowshed was erected in late 1899.
 However, slides comprising timber, mud, and rock, destroyed trestles and track throughout the life of the line.
 The Kaslo–Sandon–Cody passenger and freight service was daily, but Sandon–Cody reduced to twice weekly in November 1901.

 By 1898, the K&S showed a healthy operating profit.
 Earnings per train mile ranked among the best in Canada, but costs were among the worst.
 Consolidating related enterprises, the Kootenay Railway and Navigation Co.
 (KR&N), a new venture and GN subsidiary, acquired the K&S from the original investors that year.
 In 1900, apart from 2,857 shares acquired in 1906, the KR&N became a wholly owned GN subsidiary.